-Indoor Cultivation Sites must comply with all applicable performance standards, meet the Eligibility Criteria specified in Section 55.4.6.3.1 and 55.4.6.3.2 and comply with the Siting Criteria specified in Sections 55.4.6.4.1, 55.4.6.4.2, 55.4.6.4.3, and 55.4.6.4.4 (c), (d), and (g).
+Indoor Cultivation Sites must comply with all applicable performance standards, meet the Eligibility Criteria specified in Section 55.4.6.1, 55.4.6.2, 55.4.6.3.1 and 55.4.6.3.2 and comply with the Siting Criteria specified in Sections 55.4.6.4.1, 55.4.6.4.2, 55.4.6.4.3, and 55.4.6.4.4 (c), (d), and (g).
 All Indoor Cultivation activities shall be conducted within an Enclosed setting and shall not be subject to the setbacks from School Bus Stops prescribed within 55.4.6.4.4(c).
 Indoor Cultivation may be permitted as follows:

-- 55.4.8.1.1 Within those zones specified under 55.4.6.1.1 (AE and RA), up to 5,000 square feet of Indoor Cultivation may be permitted with a Zoning Clearance Certificate and Coastal Development Permit, but may only be conducted within a non-residential structure which was in existence prior to January 1, 2016. - 55.4.8.1.2 Within those zones specified under 55.4.6.2.1 (CG, ML, MG, and MC as an Interim Use): - a) up to 5,000 square feet of cultivation area may be permitted with a Zoning Clearance Certificate. - b) up to 10,000 square feet of cultivation area may be permitted with a Special Permit. - c) A Use Permit shall be required where more than one clearance or permit is being sought on a Parcel.
+- 55.4.8.1.1 Within those zones specified under 55.4.6.1.1 (AE and RA), up to 5,000 square feet of Indoor Cultivation may be permitted with a Zoning Clearance Certificate and Coastal Development Permit, but may only be conducted within a lawfully constructed non- residential structure which was in existence prior to January 1, 2016. - 55.4.8.1.2 Within those zones specified under 55.4.6.2.1 (CG, ML, MG, and MC as an Interim Use): - a) up to 5,000 square feet of cultivation area may be permitted (i) with a Zoning Clearance Certificate within an existing lawfully constructed structure where the commercial activities do not meet the definition of development under the Coastal Act and (ii) within a proposed structure subject to approval of a Zoning Clearance Certificate and Coastal Development Permit. - b) up to 10,000 square feet of cultivation area may be permitted with a Special Permit and Coastal Development Permit. - c) A Use Permit and Coastal Development Permit shall be required where more than one clearance or permit is being sought on a Parcel.